cryptogamingtoken/cgt-website/protocol/theory/stakeholder-evolution.md

 Status: ⏳ Drafting

 ### 🎯 Affordance Strategy Reflection – 3rd-Party GQT Creators Level 1
 #### Affordance: (1) Build GQTs in Sandboxed or Shareable Draft Mode

+**Definition:**
+3rd-Party GQT Creators can design and launch GQTs in **Sandbox** (private, test-only) or **Shareable Draft** (public via link) modes.
+Shareable Drafts may be **published** by the creator (live and embeddable under their control) but are **not platform-indexed/listed** by default; platform discovery remains gated by future validator/trust thresholds.

+**Strategic Function:**
+This affordance provides a low-friction way to test GQT behavior “in the wild,” gather gameplay/quiz/test feedback, and validate reward and pacing—**without implying platform endorsement**.
+It reduces risk before creators choose to **publish** more broadly or request **platform indexing** later.

+**Dependencies:**
+- Core Developers – draft/publish toggles, draft storage, and conformance checks.
+- Protocol Schema – defines what rules are enforced in draft modes.
+- Players – supply usage data by trying shared drafts.
+- (Founders) – clarify the semantics of **published (creator-controlled)** vs **platform-indexed**.

+**Failure Risk:**
+- Without drafts, creators either ship straight to **Published** without iteration or stall entirely.
+- Lower quality/reward-logic defects reach audiences prematurely.
+- Confusion between **published** and **platform-indexed** states if semantics aren’t documented.

+**Proof:**
+🧪 Creators can save a GQT as **Sandbox** or **Shareable Draft**.
+🔗 Shareable URLs work for external testers; creator can **publish** (live/embeddable) without platform indexing.
+📊 Draft play data (scores/completions) is captured for review.
+📘 Docs/UI clearly distinguish **Published (creator-controlled)** vs **Platform-Indexed (validator-gated)**.

+Status: ⏳ Drafting

+### 🎯 Affordance Strategy Reflection – 3rd-Party GQT Creators Level 1
+#### Affordance: (2) Share Externally

+**Definition:**
+3rd-Party GQT Creators can share their GQTs outside the CGT platform by generating shareable links or embed codes.
+These GQTs may be hosted on the creator’s own channels, websites, or communities, allowing direct player engagement without requiring CGT platform discovery.
+This affordance operates with **no platform indexing until trust scores are implemented**, at which point only GQTs meeting the **minimum trust threshold** will be eligible for indexing.

+**Strategic Function:**
+This affordance allows creators to independently promote and grow their audience, bypassing CGT’s native discovery tools until they meet trust requirements.
+It supports pre-launch momentum building, niche audience targeting, and early engagement testing.
+It also gives creators freedom to validate gameplay, scoring, and reward flow without waiting for platform listing eligibility.

+**Dependencies:**
+- Core Developers: must provide shareable link/embed generation tools and hosting integration
+- Protocol Schema: must define which components remain sandboxed vs. public
+- Trust & Indexing Framework: must be ready before creators can apply for official indexing

+**Failure Risk:**
+- Without this affordance, creators are limited to platform-native discovery (when available), restricting early adoption
+- Audience growth may stagnate pre-trust score implementation
+- Creators unable to embed externally may struggle to build communities before indexing approval
+- Risk of unclear messaging to players about whether a GQT is officially indexed or independent

+**Proof:**
+🧪 Shareable links/embeds generated successfully from GQT creator dashboard
+📊 External player engagement tracked and attributable to GQT
+📁 GQTs remain non-indexed until trust score eligibility met
+📘 Documentation explaining indexing eligibility and trust thresholds

+Status: ⏳ Drafting

+### 🎯 Affordance Strategy Reflection – 3rd-Party GQT Creators Level 1
+#### Affordance: (3) No CGT Listing

+**Definition:**
+3rd-Party GQT Creators can publish GQTs without having them included in the CGT platform’s **homepage discovery, featured sections, or native search indexing**.
+These GQTs will still generate game blocks with their own leaderboards and will always remain accessible via the CGT Explorer, ensuring transparency and trackability.
+Indexing into CGT’s discovery features will only occur once the **Trust & Indexing Framework** is active and the GQT meets the **minimum trust score threshold**.

+**Strategic Function:**
+This affordance allows creators to launch and promote their GQTs without waiting for discovery placement approval, while ensuring that only verified and trusted GQTs are showcased in high-visibility areas of the platform.
+This protects player experience, maintains platform quality, and prevents the promotion of unverified or low-quality content through official CGT channels, while still enabling gameplay, leaderboard competition, and explorer visibility from day one.

+**Dependencies:**
+- Core Developers: must support non-indexed publishing with full leaderboard and explorer integration
+- Protocol Schema: must define the rules and conditions for discovery/indexing eligibility
+- Core Developers: must implement and manage the Trust & Indexing Framework, including minimum trust score requirements

+**Failure Risk:**
+- Without this affordance, unverified GQTs could be promoted prematurely in discovery areas, risking player trust
+- Creators may be blocked from launching if discovery approval is a prerequisite
+- Confusion may arise if there’s no clear distinction between discovery-listed and non-listed GQTs
+- Platform quality perception could suffer if discovery features are not protected by trust gating

+**Proof:**
+🧪 Creators can publish GQTs with leaderboard and explorer access but without discovery placement
+📊 Player engagement metrics remain trackable via leaderboards and explorer, independent of discovery listing
+📁 GQTs remain absent from homepage discovery and featured areas until trust threshold is met
+📘 Documentation clearly explains discovery listing requirements and trust score criteria

+Status: ⏳ Drafting

+### 🎯 Affordance Strategy Reflection – 3rd-Party GQT Creators Level 1
+#### Affordance: (1) Build GQTs in Sandboxed or Shareable Draft Mode